 We're excited that you're joining the Eagle community.

-Enrolling at Houston Community College breaks down into 5 steps, outlined below.
+Becoming a student at Houston Community College breaks down into 5 steps, outlined below.
 Along the way, our Advising Centers are here to help with any questions you may have.
 For general questions regarding Admission into our college, you may contact our Student Services Contact Center at 713-718-2277 or use our Ask HCC Knowledgebase System which is available 24/7.

-- If you are a Continuing Education student, you are not required to provided a bacterial meningitis vaccination, transcripts, or take a placement testing to enroll in CE
+- If you are a Continuing Education student, you are not required to provide transcripts, proof of a bacterial meningitis vaccination, or take a placement testing to apply.

 Step 1: Complete applications

 Submit an online application